kemingy/kemingy.github.io/content/blogs/2021-09-29-python-multiprocessing.md

 > The child does not inherit semaphore adjustments from its parent

-So what happens here is that the child process has a lock already been acquired, but no thread will release the lock.
-These two locks are not the same as we can see in the parent process.
+So what happens here is that the child process has a lock already been acquired, but no thread will release the lock because that running thread won't be copied to the *fork* process.
+These two locks are not the same (copied not shared).
+Here, the `threading.Lock` is obviously not process-safe and should be handled with cautions when it's used in some other libraries (`queue.Queue`).

-The solution is to use *spawn* instead of *fork*:
+If we use *spawn* instead of *fork*, everything related will be **rebuilt** in the new process (including the Thread).
+That's why  we should use *spawn* instead of *fork*:

 ```python
 from multiprocessing import set_start_method